MHD modeling of magnetic flux evolution around solar maximum by the coronal model COCONUT: Concluding remarks

-Recently, a decomposed energy strategy that updates the decomposed energy consisting of internal and kinetic energy components at each time step, combined with an HLL Riemann solver that introduces an additional dissipation term in the energy equation, has been proposed and validated in \cite{Wang_COCONUT_DecE}.
-This approach significantly improves the numerical stability of the time-evolving MHD coronal model COCONUT \citep{Wang2025_FirsttimeevolvingCOCONUT,wang2025COCONUTMayEvent}.
-The high efficiency inherent to implicit temporal integration, together with the improved numerical stability, makes the novel MHD coronal model COCONUT well suited for evaluating several uncertainties in solar-maximum coronal simulations involving low-$\beta$ near active regions in the low corona.
-Meanwhile, it facilitates exploration of the ``open flux problem" during solar maximum using time-evolving MHD coronal simulations without discarding much of the small-scale structure in the photospheric magnetograms, thereby providing a more realistic representation than commonly used quasi-steady simulations.
+Recently, a decomposed energy strategy \citep{Wang_COCONUT_DecE} that updates the internal and kinetic energy components separately at each time step, combined with an HLL Riemann solver that introduces an additional dissipation term in the energy equation, has been proposed and validated to significantly improve the numerical stability of the time-evolving coronal MHD model COCONUT \citep{wang2025COCONUTMayEvent,Wang2025_FirsttimeevolvingCOCONUT}.
+Combined with the high efficiency provided by implicit temporal integration, the time‑evolving coronal MHD model COCONUT is well suited for assessing uncertainties in solar‑maximum coronal simulations that involve low‑$\beta$ regions near active regions in the low corona.
+It enables exploration of the ``open-flux problem" during solar maximum using time-evolving MHD coronal simulations without discarding much of the small‑scale structure in the low corona, offering a more realistic representation than commonly used quasi‑steady approaches.

 In this paper, we perform three time-evolving coronal simulations during CRs 2282 and 2283, driven by a sequence of hourly-updated photospheric magnetograms preprocessed with a 10th-order PF solver and a filtered 50th-order PF solver.
-The former removes many small-scale magnetic structures and reduces the magnetic field strength, thereby helping to avoid numerical stability issues in MHD modelling at the cost of reduced accuracy.
-In contrast, the latter preserves much more small-scale structure and is accompanied by low-$\beta$ challenges in MHD coronal simulations.
-In addition, we adjust the empirically defined heating source terms to assess the impact of empirically defined heating uncertainties, one of the most challenging issues in coronal modelling, on the simulated evolution of coronal structures, including the open magnetic flux at different heliocentric heights.
+The former removes many small-scale magnetic structures and reduces the magnetic field strength, thereby helping to avoid numerical stability issues at the cost of reduced accuracy.
+In contrast, the latter preserves much more small-scale magnetic structures and is accompanied by low-$\beta$ challenges.
+In addition, we adjust the empirically defined heating source terms to assess the impact of empirically defined heating uncertainties, one of the most challenging issues in coronal modeling, on the simulated evolution of magnetic flux at different heliocentric distances.